 The combat was where the game slipped a little for me.
 I wasn’t going into the game thinking we’d get the next Call of Duty in terms of its combat, but it did feel a little clunky at times.
 Don’t get me wrong, it all worked perfectly, but it just didn’t hook me as much as the investigation side.
 This is coupled with the crafting side of the game – I love games in which you craft in order to survive but it felt you were given a lot of the wrong resources the majority of the time, often needing one resource but getting tonnes of another.
 You also don’t have much space in your pockets, so you can’t carry a lot, so you tend to run out of ammo pretty fast.
 That being said, I completed the game without too many issues, so it may just be a psychological thing – maybe I didn’t really need any more bullets than I managed to find or craft?

 Finally, the story.
 I really enjoyed the story within the game, It kept me intrigued and invested in wanting to find out the truth, all the side missions had their own stories to tell and lore behind them, and everything felt rewarding and exciting to investigate.
 My one issue would be the ending of the game – I’m not going to spoil it here but when you get to it, you’ll know what I mean!
 I would have liked more consequences for your actions and the world to dynamically adapt to what branches you pick to go down as you progress further into the game.
-However, if you forget about branching overall narratives and a dynamic story which follows throughout, the game does offer a lot of choice and options for the individual cases as their own separate entities.
+However, if you forget about branching overall narratives and a dynamic story that follows throughout, the game does offer a lot of choice and options for the individual cases as their own separate entities.
 There are also trophies for picking a lot of the alternative outcome options, meaning there’s a nice amount of replayability (if you don’t save and reload).

 The Sinking City is basically Sherlock Holmes off his tits on Opium after reading the works of H.P.
 Lovecraft.
 It combines all of the great deduction and investigation mechanics we’ve seen in Frogwares‘ Sherlock games with adequate combat mechanics and an emphasis on plotting out your own map based on the clues you uncover.
 Whereas I wasn’t a massive fan of the combat in place, it helped mix things up a little so that you’re swapping between investigating and killing things.
 Neither version I played (PC and PS4) felt perfect, in terms of its performance, but it wasn’t enough to put me off playing the game as the gripping story and horrific aesthetics had me hooked.

-If you’re looking for a game which screams Cthulhu and oozes Lovecraftian atmosphere, then The Sinking City is for you.
+If you’re looking for a game that screams Cthulhu and oozes Lovecraftian atmosphere, then The Sinking City is for you.
 With its story and side cases taking you easily over 40-hours in order to complete them all, there’s a lot of exciting and imaginative narrative to uncover and become deeply traumatised by.
 With the help of the brilliant voice acting, the gorgeously gruesome visuals, and the atmospheric ambient soundtrack, you’ll find it hard to stop playing once you begin, or turn off the lights at night…

 The Sinking City£49.99